AZ-LCA/PokemonSelector/README.md

 ## Goals

-Learn more about axois calls
+Learn more about axios calls

 Become more familiar with class and functional components in React